 Filing bankruptcy in South Dakota is a complicated procedure.
-It is imperative that your case be handled correctly from the very beginning.
-Trust the experienced lawyer who has filed over 6000 successful bankruptcy cases since 1990: Call on Thomas A. Blake Law Office when filing bankruptcy in South Dakota.
+Thus, it is imperative that your case be handled correctly from the very beginning.
+Trust the experienced lawyer who has filed over 6,840 successful bankruptcy cases since 1990.
+Call on Thomas A. Blake Law Office!

-- When filing bankruptcy in South Dakota, as soon as the petition is filed, creditors must halt collection efforts including lawsuits, foreclosures, garnishments and harassment.
-Within days of the case being filed, the court will send an announcement to all creditors, informing them of the bankruptcy filing, and setting a time for the First Meeting of Creditors.
+- As soon as the petition is filed for bankruptcy in South Dakota, creditors must halt collection efforts.
+This includes lawsuits, foreclosures, garnishments, and harassment.
+Within days of the case being filed, the court will send an announcement to all creditors.
+The announcement will inform them of the filing, in addition to setting a time for the First Meeting of Creditors.

-- The First Meeting of Creditors is attended by the debtor, his or her attorney, and the Bankruptcy Trustee.
-Creditors can also attend, but when filing bankruptcy in Sioux Falls, for most Chapter 7 cases no creditors are present.
-This meeting takes approximately 10 minutes and it is intended to verify the material in the original bankruptcy paperwork.
+- The First Meeting of Creditors is attended by the debtor, his/her attorney, and the Bankruptcy Trustee.
+Creditors can also attend, but, when filing in Sioux Falls, no creditors are present for most Chapter 7 cases.
+This meeting takes approximately 10 minutes and it’s intended to verify the material in the original paperwork.
 In the average Chapter 7 case, clients rarely attend further meetings or hearings.

-- In a Chapter 7 bankruptcy case there is a sixty-day period following the First Meeting of Creditors during which creditors can object to your case.
+- In a Chapter 7 bankruptcy case, there is a sixty-day period following the First Meeting of Creditors during which creditors can object to your case.
 The circumstances under which a creditor may object to the discharge of debt are very limited.
-During this sixty-day period, if a debtor plans to hold a debt (i.e. house, car or furniture loan), a reaffirmation agreement may or may not be signed by the debtor and the creditor, and filed with the Court.
+During this sixty-day period, if a debtor plans to hold a debt (i.e. house, car, or furniture loan), a reaffirmation agreement may or may not be signed by the debtor and the creditor.
+In which, this will be filed with the Court.
 Shortly after the sixty-day period expires, the final order of the Bankruptcy Court will be entered, legally discharging debts.
 A discharge means that the debts are permanently unenforceable and uncollectible.
-The procedure when filing bankruptcy in South Dakota under Chapter 11, 12, and 13 cases is more involved.
+The procedure when filing in South Dakota under Chapter 11, 12, and 13 cases are more involved.
 Feel free to inquire about it.

 When filing for bankruptcy in Sioux Falls and other areas of South Dakota, most often a debtor will not lose any property.
 Exceptions do exist.
 Certain property, under state and federal law, which is declared exempt and unreachable by creditors, includes: